-- 1. In order for the IDC to be reasonably certain that a TLR Level 3a or 5a re-allocation/reloading report in which all tags submitted by the approved tag submission deadline for Reallocation are included, the report must be generated no earlier than 00:25 to allow the 10-minute approval time for Transactions that start next hour. - 2.
-In order to allow a Reliability Coordinator to declare a TLR Level 3a or 5a at any time during the hour, the TLR declaration and Reallocation/Reloading report distribution will be treated as independent processes by the IDC.
+- 1. In order for the IDC to be reasonably certain that a TLR Level 3a or 5a reallocation/reloading report in which all tags submitted by the approved-Tag submission deadline for Reallocation are included, the report must be generated no earlier than 00:25 to allow the 10-minute approval time for Transactions that start next hour. - 2.
+In order to allow a Reliability Coordinator to declare a TLR Level 3a or 5a any time during the hour, the TLR declaration and Reallocation/Reloading report distribution will be treated as independent processes by IDC.
 That is, a Reliability Coordinator may declare a TLR Level 3a or 5a at any time during the course of an hour.
-However, if a TLR Level 3a or 5a is declared for the next hour prior to 00:25 (see Figure 5 at right), the Reallocation/Reloading report that is generated will be made available to the issuing Reliability Coordinator only for previewing purposes, and cannot be distributed to the other Reliability Coordinators or the market.
-Instead, the issuing Reliability Coordinator will be reminded by an IDC alarm at 00:25 to generate a new
+However, if a TLR Level 3a or 5a is declared for the next hour prior to 00:25 Figure 5 at right), the (see